To protect the investment you've made if there any unforeseen circumstances.

 My thoughts on travel insurance...
 I ask myself: Does this country have the medical technology if I get hurt to put me back together or to treat whatever is wrong with me.
 (Think worst case scenario!)

 Basically, the more 'third worldish' the country is, the answer is YES.

 I've gotten insurance for Botswana, Kenya, Tanzania, India, Nepal, China, Antarctica and Costa Rica the last few years.

-Also to protect your investment if the trip is expensive like Antarctica.
-12 months ago
+Also to protect your investment if the trip is expensive like Antarctica. about 1 year ago